smy5152/ror-capstone-group-our-transactions/README.md

   - View Transactions Recorded by me
     - Add New with Group
     - Add New Ungrouped
-  - Duration of each grouped / ungrouped activity
+  - Duration (hours) of each grouped / ungrouped activity
 - Manage Groups
   - Add New Groups
 - Timeline
   - Transactions ordered Recent First
   - Transactions from Groups
-- Monthly Activity Report
+  - Transactions Ungrouped
+  - Groups ordered By Name Alpahbetically
 ### Setup
 * To clone this repository, open your Terminal and execute the following command:
 ``` git clone https://github.com/smy5152/ror-capstone-group-our-transactions.git ```